Medical Minutes

 Bombastic Bandages Battling Infections

 New research on wound care at Binghamton University in New York is combining a biodegradable paper dressing that uses bacteria-fueled biobatteries.
-This technique begins with therapeutic dressings that inhibit dangerous biofilms are applied.
-These dressing are on paper and contain spore-forming bacteria that produce antibacterial agents along with electrical stimulation powered by biobatteries.
+This technique begins with therapeutic dressings that inhibit dangerous biofilms.
+These dressings are applied with paper and contain spore-forming bacteria that produce antibacterial agents along with electrical stimulation powered by biobatteries.

 The team has successfully added copper oxide and tin oxide nanoparticles to the spore-carrying bacteria to generate a tiny amount of power.
 When channeled into the wound area, the electric current seems to break down the cell integrity of the infecting microbes and stimulate healing.
 The researchers tested their paper-based dressing on simulated human skin and pig skin with promising results, but more investigation is required before the process is ready for human use.